job-agent/job-agent-platform/packages/telegram_bot/README.md

 ### Automatic Date Range Calculation

-When the `days` parameter is omitted, the bot automatically determines the search date range:
+When the `days` parameter is omitted, the backend automatically determines the search date range:

 - **If jobs exist in database**: Uses the `updated_at` timestamp of the most recent stored job as the cutoff date
 - **If no jobs exist**: Defaults to the last 5 days